 With Acorns or Betterment, for instance, you can choose the type of portfolio you want, but you don’t have the control to pick and choose the stocks you want to invest in, because it’s robo investing, using artificial intelligence, or robo-advisors, to handle your trades to build wealth in your account.
 Pubic, on the other hand, lets you choose your stocks, and provides information about what Wall Street thinks about each of them.
 Fees vary from one app to another but make it more affordable to trade.

 For people who do not have or do not want credit cards, but want the freedom and flexibility to make purchases online and pay for them over time, companies like Affirm, Klarna, and Sezzle are there.
 Depending on the size and nature of the purchase, interest-free options may be available.
 But, for consumers with little to no credit, the high rates with Affirm still provide a way for customers to secure credit and build their credit history.
-For e-commerce businesses, offering the ability to pay for orders in instalments helps attract customers.
+For e-commerce businesses, offering the ability to pay for orders in installments helps attract customers.

 But beyond ecommerce, mortgages are changing shape, too.
 Better Mortgage aims to streamline the mortgage process and bypass brokers.
 They give you a digital-only offering, providing a verified pre-approval letter within 24 hours of applying.

 Tala focuses on consumers in the developing world with microloans.
 They do this with a deep data dig on their smartphone to learn more about their transaction history and the types of games they play.
 Consumers get better options than local banks and unregulated lenders.